Oil painting tips from my easel, some great demos (short for demonstrations) JUST for you!

 The 2nd painting demonstration is here with a Rose drawing and Painting demostration.

 Its shows the process of a single rose, it's drawing through the grisaille or dead/gray layer.
 Then on to the color and finishing layers.
+Click on the picture to head to that particular lesson.

 And part of the finishing layer of this petite and beautiful rose!